 Guitar Dude: Seriously?
 You’re so damn cool with your guitar.
 It really shows how you’re so unique.
 Please don’t play it in the room…. actually, don’t play it in the hostel.

 Don’t Confine Yourself To Your Group: Traveling with friends can be great, but make an effort to talk to other people.
 Make solo-travelers feel welcome.
 Walking into a dorm room to find a bunch of buddies that completely ignore your presence is disheartening, I know from experience.

 Free Internet: Just because the internet is free doesn’t mean you can spend all day using the hostel computer.
 You really shouldn’t need to spend more than 10 minutes on the computer.
-Check you email, book your next hostel and leave.
+Check your email, book your next hostel, and leave.